URL-Decode

 The JSON has become quite popular and is a preferred format for transferring data because

-• It is a lightweight data interchange format.
+• It is a lightweight data-interchange format.

 • A wide range of browsers supports it.